cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   // If the inner function doesn't have a name, it will be an anonymous function, and it will look like this: (And it is totally fine if nothing else is referring to the inner function anyway.) const double = function (num) {
-    // Here, the inner function has a name that is 'd'.
-It can call itself and be recursive if it wants to. return num * 2
+    // Here, the inner function doesn't have a name. return num * 2
   }